 The most recent visit carried out by either the Council, the CQC or the NHS shall determine the provider's quality rating.
-For example, a visit carried out by the CQC in August 2017 will be superseded by a visit carried out by the Council in June 2018.

 3.2.1.
 CQC Inspection

 The CQC shall use its outcomes framework to rate the quality of service.
 Full details of this are available on the CQC's website.